 Roberts was questioning Blackburn over the government shutdown her party was using in their latest attempt to derail a law that was passed by Congress three and a half years ago, held constitutional by the Supreme Court, and reaffirmed by the people in a national election.

-It’s a question that might have occured to me after my own run-in with Blackburn when I testified – or tried to – in Congress about the Affordable Care Act.
+It’s a question that might have occurred to me after my own run-in with Blackburn when I testified – or tried to – in Congress about the Affordable Care Act.
 And because it’s established as the law of the land, perhaps it’s a question many of us should be asking our own member of Congress.

 Powerful interests influence opposition

 But don’t count on getting a straight answer.
 People like Blackburn are far more interested in making sure that the powerful special interests – the ones who have easy access to them and who write generous campaign checks – get what they want on Capitol Hill than in making sure that their uninsured constituents get the health care they need.

 I grew up in Tennessee and know her district well.
 It is one of the most conservative – and gerrymandered – in the country, stretching 200 miles from the wealthy suburbs of Memphis to the wealthy suburbs of Nashville.
 In between are counties with high rates of rural poverty and high rates of uninsured residents.

 I also know Blackburn from my days in the insurance industry.
 I worked closely with our lobbyists in Washington and know she was one of the industry’s go-to people in Congress when we needed a champion for one issue or another.
 I singled her out as possibly the industry’s most reliable friend of the industry in an interview with then MSNBC Countdown host Keith Olbermann during the the health care reform debate.
 So her hatred of Obamacare is no surprise to me.
 The insurance industry can always count on Marsha Blackburn to do its bidding, whether in the halls of Congress or in front of a TV camera.